NidhoggDJoking/vitepress/docs/note/error/git.md

 ```
 You have exceeded your Free app's 10,000 Record limit.
 You can delete records or indices, or upgrade at any time for increased capacity.
 ```

+`fatal: HTTP/2 stream 1 was not closed cleanly before end of the underlying stream`

+`Failed to connect to github.com port 443 after 75004 ms: Operation timed out`